Net-splash/Autojector/README.md

 ```
 Now you can use `IMyService` in other services and the Autojector will provide an instance of `MyService`.

 No need to add this class anywhere else.
-Also you can see the expected lifetype of this class right from it's definision, you don't need to search for it
+Also you can see the expected lifetype of this class right from it's definision, you don't need to search for it.